mmai/piquetBook/index.md

 If B throws the ten to the ace, each playermakes one more point in play.

-The card for B to play to the ace depends onthe score Thus:&mdash;If B requires four points to
+The card for B to play to the ace depends onthe score Thus:-If B requires four points to

 192 PIQUET.